- 1 leftover turkey carcass (meat and bones)

 - Mirepoix (carrot, celery, and onion), cut into medium dice, to taste

 - 2 -4 cups cooked rice

 - Salt and pepper, to taste

 Place the entire turkey carcass into a large stock pot and cover with chicken stock to help intensify the rich poultry flavor.
 If needed, break the carcass apart to fit into the pot.
 Bring the liquid to a boil, then lower the heat to let simmer.
 Add the bay leaf, fresh thyme sprigs, celery stalk, quartered onion, and 2 whole carrots.
-Cover and let the ingredients simmer for 1 hour.
+Cover and let the ingredients simmer for at least 1 hour.

 After simmering, remove the bay leaf, thyme sprigs, and the vegetables.
 Then remove the full carcass.
 Pick off any meat still left on the bones and set aside.
 If the meat is in large chunks, dice into smaller portions.